nowamasa/buildit-exercise/ReadMe.md

 npm test | Executes jasmine unit tests

 ## Development notes
+* Node v10.6.3
-Developed on OSX and tested in Chrome 58
+* Developed on OSX and tested in Chrome 59
-Please view in Chrome if possible (not yet tested in IE)
+* Please view in Chrome if possible (not yet tested in IE)

 ## TODOs

-If had more time;

 * Cross browser testing e.g. download IE Virtual box VMs and test in IE10+
-* Complete unit tests
+* A few more unit tests for higher coverage
-* Add e2e cucumber tests using protractor
-* Display more data in each days weather summary
+* Show day of week in forecast date headers
+* Display further weather data e.g. detailed views when clicking on time forecast
 * Add package scripts to implement hot reloading on sass and js file changes
+* Minify js compile (via a webpack.prod.config) and scss compile.
+Add script to package.json to run minified build
+* Add functional browser tests using, for example cucumber and protractor